-The following table provides certain information regarding the beneficial ownership of our outstanding capital stock based on public disclosures or otherwise known to the Company as of April 17, 2023, which is the Record Date:
+The following table provides certain information regarding the beneficial ownership of our outstanding capital stock based on public disclosures or otherwise known to the Company as of April 11, 2023:

-- Each person or group known to us to be the beneficial owner of more than 5% of our capital stock. - Each of our NEOs in the Summary Compensation Table. - · Each of our directors and director nominees; and - All our current directors and executive officers as a group.
+- Each person or group known to us to be the beneficial owner of more than 5% of our capital stock. - · Each of our NEOs in the Summary Compensation Table. - · Each of our directors and director nominees; and - · All our current directors and executive officers as a group.